brainsatplay/plugin/README.md

 # sine
- A sine wave plugin for the brainsatplay library
+A basic sine wave generator for the brainsatplay library